 |Pimcore Open Source||The clear winner in pricing flexibility||Limited out-of-the-box compliance support|

 |Ataccama ONE||A fully integrated platform designed especially for data scientists and data engineers||Not for those avoiding vendor lock-in|

 But obviously, each is tailored to certain needs; IBM InfoSphere Master Data Management and SAP Master Data Governance have proven more suitable for large companies, while Informatica Multidomain MDM, Pimcore Open Source Master Data Management, and Ataccama ONE are excellent alternatives for small to medium-sized companies looking for more affordable solutions.

-GeoPostcodes is an example of one of the data source you’ll probably be use to improve your master data quality.
-A common data type that most companies use to inform their logistics, sales, and marketing endeavors is postal data—think zip codes, international postcodes, streets and boundaries.
+GeoPostcodes is an example of one of the data sources you’ll probably use to improve your master data quality.
+A common data type that most companies use to inform their logistics, sales, and marketing endeavors is postal data—think zip codes, international postcodes, streets, and boundaries.
 GeoPostcodes offers the most comprehensive enterprise postal code database in the world.
-Implement it easily with your systems choose thanks to its ERP connector.
+Implement it easily with your systems of choice thanks to its ERP connector.